ICUIL Activity Overview

 Associate Members (without vote)

 Extreme Light Infrastructure (ELI)

 ELI is a pioneer among the research infrastructures contained in the European ESFRI Roadmap in that it is using EU structural funds and not science funds for construction of its facilities.
 ELI consists of three separate sites of roughly equal funding magnitude: ELI-Beamlines, ELI-Nuclear Physics, and ELI-ALPS (attosecond science pillar).
 ELI-NP, a European research center to study ultra-intense lasers interaction with matter and nuclear science using gamma and laser driven radiation beams is located in Magurele, Romania.
 The total cost of the facility will be 300 million Euros and commissioning is scheduled to take place in 2018.
 The ELI-NP facility combines a high power laser system (HPLS) with two arms of 10 PW having intensities on the target in the range of 1023 W/cm2.
 A gamma beam system (GBS) will deliver up to 19 MeV photons with extreme brilliance and bandwidth and is based on Compton scattering of a high repetition pulsed laser beam on a relativistic electron beam produced by a warm linac of 720 MeV.
-A new, international conference entitled Nuclear Photonics 2016 and devoted to science of direct relevance to ELI-NP will held this October in Monterey, California. (www.nuclearphotonics2016.org).
+A new, international conference entitled Nuclear Photonics 2016 and devoted to science of direct relevance to ELI-NP will held this October in Monterey, California. (http://www.eli-np.ro/nuclearphotonics2018/index.php).
 Members of ICUIL have been instrumental in the formation of this new biennial meeting series.
-The 2018 meeting of the Nuclear Photonics series will be hosted by the ELI-NP facility and team.

 International Center for Zetta-Exawatt Science and Technology